 If he'd been teaching one of his new courses tomorrow, spending his whole night on Akihiko's book and getting caught up on his grading would have totally fucked with his lectures.

-"Look, stay as late as you want," Hiroki yawned.
-"But I'm going to bed.
+He yawned."Look, stay as late as you want, but I'm going to bed.
 Not all of us have the life of leisure you do.
 Some of us have a schedule to keep and bosses who are not as forgiving of lateness as your editor."

 "Fine," Akihiko mumbled, not looking up.